Rbillon59/jmeter-k8s-starterkit/README.md

 This is a template repository from which you can start load testing faster when injecting load from a kubernetes cluster.

 You will find inside it the necessary to organize and run your performance scenario.
+There is also a node monitoring tool which will monitor all your injection nodes.
+As well an embeded live monitoring with InfluxDB and Grafana

 Thanks to [Kubernauts](https://github.com/kubernauts/jmeter-kubernetes) for the inspiration !